aratinau/api-platform-pagination/README.md

 `api/movies/{id}/comments`

-## Eight example use QueryBuilder in subresource
+## Eighth example use QueryBuilder in subresource

 DiscussionSubresourceDataProvider show how use QueryBuilder and order by DESC the result